 Latin honors (summa cum laude, magna cum laude and cum laude) are inscribed on the diploma as well as on the transcript.
 There are no honors cords distributed for Latin honors earned.
-Starting for student who entered in Fall 2011 honors are based on your cumulative GPA at UDM.
+Starting for students who entered in Fall 2011 honors are based on your cumulative GPA at UDM.
 Those who entered prior to Fall 2011 have their honors calculated based on only the last 60 hours of coursework taken at UDM.
 Students who do not complete a minimum of 60 hours at UDM are not eligible for Latin honors.
 There are no honors given for graduate students.
 Please refer to the undergraduate catalog for specific details on honors.

 Diplomas are printed on 8 1/2 x 11 inch paper in landscape format.
 Included will be your: